 Tim Blough (at OSF six seasons) guest-starred on TNT’s Leverage and NBC’s Grimm.

 Actor Mark Booher (OSF 1991-92) is the artistic director of PCPA (Pacific Conservatory for the Performing Arts) in Santa Maria and Solvang, CA.

 Orion Bradshaw (at OSF 2009-10) spent his second season in a row with the OSF School Visit program, then returned to Portland and began his new year by directing Post5 Theatre's production of Macbeth, which runs through March 17.
-In May, he will be performing as Jacobo in Dance for a Dollar at Milagro (Miracle) Theatre.
-In June, he will be seen as Antony in Antony and Cleopatra (Human Being Curious theatre company).
+In May, performed as Jacobo in Dance for a Dollar at Milagro (Miracle) Theatre.
+In June, he was seen as Antony in Antony and Cleopatra (Human Being Curious theatre company).
 In late summer, he will portray Caius Cassius in Julius Caesar (Post5 Theatre).
 Throughout the year, Orion is also a Drama & Shakespeare outreach teacher with NW Children's Theater, the Young Players Co. & From the Ground Up. www.postfivetheatre.org

 Desdemona Chiang (assistant director, King Lear) received a best director award from the Seattle Theatre Critics Association for her 2012 Azeotrope Theatre production of Jesus Hopped the A Train at A Contemporary Theatre.